Cacti/documentation/Templates.md

 ![Data Templates](images/data-templates.png)

-After clicking Go, you're prompted with a new page to enter the name for the new Data Template:
+After clicking Go, you're prompted with a new page to enter `udp/net - udp Out Datagrams` as the `Title Format` for the new **Data Template**:

 ![Data Templates Duplicate](images/data-templates-copy.png)

-Due to the filter defined above, you won't see the new Template at once, so please enter udp as a new filter to find:
+Due to the filter defined above, you won't see the new Template at once, so please enter `udp Out` as a new filter to find:

 ![Data Templates New](images/data-templates-new.png)